svenbolte/wp-doodlez/README.md

 Add Shortcode ´´´[random-question]´´´ to an html widget (only on front page)

+#### Quiz personal Exams
+Can be invoked from single question menu bar. exam starts a 20 questions exam from the same category as the invoking question. or
+Create a new page and

+Add Shortcode ´´´[personal_quiz items=20 cats='weihnachten']´´´ to an html widget (only on front page)
+	cats may be one or an array of value quizcategory slugs items can be chosen - number of questions asked

+On finish an exam certifikate will be displayed.
+When "Penguin-Mod" theme is active the result will be stored in the pruefungen database table and admins can re-issue the certificate.

 #### Crossword
 You can add a random crossword game to your pages and posts or call the crossword game from the random quizzz widget.
 16 random words and questions will be chosen and put into a crossword game.
 Admin can display the solutions, users can see vocals as hints.